Acid Fume Scrubber Systems: HCl, HF & H₂SO₄ Compliance Design Guide

 First, continuous emission monitoring is spreading from North America and Europe into markets where periodic stack testing was the norm.
 India’s CPCB is currently piloting CEMS mandates.
 The EU’s 2027 Industrial Emissions Directive update will extend CEMS requirements to many medium-sized plants.
 In practical terms, your acid fume scrubber system must now include dedicated sampling ports positioned per standard reference methods, and its shell must remain absolutely leak-tight — because a pinhole upstream of a CEMS probe produces data that looks like a compliance violation whether or not the stack is actually over the limit.

 Second, the global HF regulatory trajectory is bending sharply downward.
 The lithium battery recycling boom has put HF emissions under a spotlight that did not exist five years ago.
 The EU’s BAT-AEL for HF now reaches as low as 0.1 mg/Nm³ — fifty times tighter than some Southeast Asian limits that are themselves under active revision.
+For scrubber operators in the battery supply chain, the writing is clear: specify your acid fume scrubber system for HF removal at the EU level now, or face a mandatory retrofit in three to five years.

 What Makes HF Different — And Why It Deserves Its Own Section

 Hydrogen fluoride breaks the design rules that work perfectly well for hydrochloric and sulfuric acids.
 As a weak acid, HF hangs onto its proton in solution — only a fraction of the dissolved molecules split into reactive ions at any given moment.
-To push the reaction forward and actually capture the gas, the scrubbing liquid in your acid fume scrubber system must sit at pH 10–12, a much harsher alkaline environment than the pH 7–9 that handles HCl effortlessly.
+To push the reaction forward and actually capture the gas, the scrubbing liquid must sit at pH 10–12, a much harsher alkaline environment than the pH 7–9 that handles HCl effortlessly.
 This means more caustic, tighter pH control, and zero room for the kind of set-and-forget approach that works for simpler acid streams.

 Send us your acid gas composition and target emission limits.
 Our process engineers will specify the correct acid fume scrubber system for your chemistry — with a written performance guarantee and factory-direct pricing.
 Get Your Custom System Design →